Managua Department: History

-Managua (/es/) is a department in Nicaragua.
-It covers an area of 3,465 km^{2} and has a population of 1,559,774 (2021 estimate), making it the country's most populated department.
-The capital is the city of Managua, which is also the capital of Nicaragua.
-The department has two coastlines, on the Pacific Ocean and on Lake Managua, but does not border Lake Nicaragua.
-The Nahua chiefdom of Tekwantepek was located in the Managua department.
-According to Spanish conquistador and historian Gonzalo Fernández de Oviedo y Valdés, Tekwantepek was one of the last chiefdoms in present-day Nicaragua to fall to the conquistadors and their central-Mexican allies.
-The chiefdom's name is a combination of the Nawat words tēkwani (jaguar), and tepek (hill), therefore the translation of Tekwantepek is "hill of jaguars" or "jaguar hill".
-The municipality of Ticuantepe located in the department is likely named after this chiefdom.
-The Indigenous inhabitants of Managua are the Chorotegas and Nahuas.
+The Nahua chiefdom of Tekwantepek was located in the region, and according to Spanish conquistador and historian Gonzalo Fernández de Oviedo y Valdés, Tekwantepek was one of the last chiefdoms in present-day Nicaragua to fall to the conquistadors and their central-Mexican allies.
+The chiefdom's name is a combination of the Nawat words tēkwani (jaguar), and tepek (hill), therefore Tekwantepek roughly translates to "hill of jaguars" or "jaguar hill".
+The name Managua itself comes the Nahuatl language word "managuac" meaning "surrounded by ponds".
+After the Nicaraguan independence from the Spanish in 1821, Managua became the capital of Nicaragua in 1852.